samueljeffrey/nc-news-front-end/README.md

 ### 2. Install dependencies

+You'll first need to make sure that your code editor has a minimum of Node version v16.0.0 installed.
 In order to install react, which enables you to run the project from a local server within your computer, type the following commands into your code editor's terminal:

 ```http
 npm install